The benefits of tree planting - Earthwatch Europe

 Homes for wildlife

-Tiny Forests are biodiversity hotspots, capable of attracting over 500 animal and plant species within their first 3 years.
+Tiny Forests are biodiversity hotspots, capable of attracting over 500 animal and plant species within their first three years.
 That’s quite an achievement for a young woodland the size of a tennis court!

 One in six UK species face extinction, according to the 2023 State of Nature report.
 Our wildlife needs a thriving network of habitats like patches of woodland to help them recover.